tiziano88/elm-protobuf-slides/slides.md

 --

-## Applicative-style Parsing in Elm
+## Applicative-style parsing in Elm

 ```elm
 (<$>) : (a -> b) -> (Decoder a -> Decoder b)